Josiah Duggar Says He And Lauren Swanson Were Like Magnets, Admits Difficulty In Waiting For That First Kiss

 It seems that he couldn’t stop kissing her once the first one took place.
 He was so thrilled by it all that he swept his new wife up in her wedding dress and carried her quickly down the aisle at the John Brown University Cathedral Of The Ozarks in Siloam Springs, Arkansas.

 The newlyweds are getting used to married life now.
-The pitter-patters of little baby feet is sure to follow soon enough.
+The pitter-patter of little baby feet are sure to follow soon enough.
 Counting On returns to TLC on July 30 at 8 p.m.
 ET.